House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 BOSS Audio Systems CH5530

 If you’re looking for the best 5.25-inch car speakers for the money, we recommend picking up these by Boss.
-They’re inexpensive and can give your car audio that extra boost you’ve looking for.
+They’re inexpensive and can give your car audio that extra boost you want.
+The speakers are constructed with a high-temperature voice coil to prevent overheating and blown speakers.
+They also are fully rubberized, which increases their durability.

-They aren’t going to be the most powerful speakers on this list.
-But they’re decent speakers in a pinch and definitely a great bargain find and we rate them as the best 5.25 inch speakers for the money.
+They aren’t the most powerful speakers on this list.
+However, they’re decent speakers in a pinch and a great bargain.
+We think they’re the best 5.25-inch speakers for the money.

 Pros